 A lifejacket Type 1 or 2 must be carried.

-New South Wales law requires that lifejackets be worn:
+The table below sets out the circumstances under which New South Wales law requires that lifejackets be worn.

 |All boats under 4.8m (unless specified below)||